 Companies usually keep a record of various expenses in a spreadsheet tool like Microsoft Excel.
 These spreadsheets serve different purposes like tracking per diems, mileage tracking, managing business expenses, and more.

 Pro-tip: It helps to maintain monthly, quarterly, or yearly reports for tax purposes.

 These sheets can be accessed online via Google Drive or locally.
 They can also be exported via email or PDF formats to respective personnel.

-Although the paper-based and spreadsheet-based methods are commonly used by businesses, it doesn’t come without its downsides.
-Let’s look at some of the most apparent issues of using these traditional methods:
+Although the paper-based and spreadsheet-based methods are commonly used by businesses, it doesn't come without their downsides.
+Let's look at some of the most apparent issues of using these traditional methods:

 In the expense reporting cycle, several people need to track and manage the end-to-end process.
 Invoices come in a variety of ways like email, fax, courier/mail, and so on.
 This makes it difficult to save your receipts for later.

 Additionally, it becomes confusing and time-consuming to organize your receipts all over again.
 Combined with the fact that this is all done manually, it means the chance of committing an error increases dramatically.
 Some of the errors include: paying invoices twice, duplicate invoices, paying the wrong amounts, paying without receiving goods/services.

 - It can be time-consuming